arielherself/espresso/README.raw.md

 ## The Republicans’ new cash cow

 This weekend in balmy Key Biscayne, Florida, a fundraising frenzy is under way.
 The National Republican Congressional Committee, which funnels money to Republican candidates running for America’s House of Representatives, is hosting its winter retreat there.
-Deep-pocketed donors will enjoy golf, catamaran sailing, and access to the Republican Party’s leaders.
+Deep-pocketed donors will enjoy golf, catamaran sailing and access to the Republican Party’s leaders.

 Since leaving office Donald Trump has headlined several NRCC fundraisers.
 Yet his war chest for a 2024 presidential re-election bid, announced in November, remains small—a [reflection](https://www.economist.com/graphic-detail/2022/09/01/fundraising-remains-predictive-of-success-in-congressional-elections) of his waning popularity.
 He reported a meagre $9.5m haul in the first six weeks of his campaign.
 (By contrast, he raised $250m between November 2020, when he lost the election, and the Capitol insurrection on January 6th 2021.)
 Ron DeSantis, Florida’s governor and Mr Trump’s likely [chief competitor](https://www.economist.com/graphic-detail/2022/12/20/donald-trump-is-losing-ground-to-ron-desantis-ahead-of-2024), raised a staggering $200m in his gubernatorial race last year.
 He is the one set to get top billing at big fundraising events in Texas and California in the coming weeks.
 The money raised will go to county parties—but they will put him in front of major donors who might eventually bankroll him to the White House.